 Saturday Night Live

 Saturday Night Live (SNL) is an American late-night live sketch comedy variety show created by Lorne Michaels and developed by Michaels and Dick Ebersol that airs on NBC.
 The show's premiere was hosted by George Carlin on NBC on October 11, 1975, under the original title NBC's Saturday Night.
 The show's comedy sketches, which often parody contemporary American culture and politics, are performed by a large and varying cast of repertory and newer cast members.
 Each episode is hosted by a celebrity guest, who usually delivers the opening monologue and performs in sketches with the cast, with featured performances by a musical guest.
 An episode normally begins with a cold open sketch that is usually based on political events and ends with someone breaking character and proclaiming, "Live from New York, it's Saturday Night!", properly beginning the show.
 In 1980, Michaels left the show to explore other opportunities.
 He was replaced by Jean Doumanian, who was then replaced by Ebersol after a season of bad reviews.
 Ebersol ran the show until 1985, when Michaels returned.
 Since then, Michaels has held the job of showrunner.
 Many SNL cast members have found national stardom while appearing on the show, and achieved success in film and television, both in front of and behind the camera.
 Others associated with the show, such as writers, have gone on to successful careers creating, writing, and starring in television and film.
-Broadcast from Studio 8H at NBC's headquarters in the Comcast Building at 30 Rockefeller Plaza, SNL has aired 974 episodes since its debut and began its 50th season on September 28, 2024, making it one of the longest-running network television programs in the United States.
+Broadcast from Studio 8H at NBC's headquarters in the Comcast Building at 30 Rockefeller Plaza, SNL has aired 976 episodes since its debut and began its 50th season on September 28, 2024, making it one of the longest-running network television programs in the United States.
 The show format has been developed and recreated in several countries, meeting with different levels of success.
 Successful sketches have seen life outside the show as feature films, including The Blues Brothers (1980) and Wayne's World (1992).
 The show has been marketed in other ways, including home media releases of "best of" and whole seasons, and books and documentaries about behind-the-scenes activities of running and developing the show.
 Throughout five decades on air, Saturday Night Live has received a vast number of awards, including 84 Primetime Emmy Awards, six Writers Guild of America Awards, and three Peabody Awards.
 In 2000, it was inducted into the National Association of Broadcasters Hall of Fame.
 It was ranked tenth in TV Guide's "50 Greatest TV Shows of All Time" list, and in 2007 it was listed as one of Time's "100 Best TV Shows of All-TIME."
 As of 2022, the show had received over 305 Primetime Emmy Award nominations, the most received by any television program.
-The live aspect of the show has resulted in several controversies and acts of censorship, with mistakes and intentional acts of sabotage by performers as well as guests.
+The live aspect of the show has resulted in several controversies and acts of censorship, with mistakes and intentional acts of sabotage by performers and guests.

 References